-Born in Stephenville, Texas, Jeb grew up working on his father’s farm near College Station.
-He earned a degree in economics from Texas A&M University in 1979 and a law degree from the University of Texas in 1982.
-Before coming to Congress, Jeb spent ten years in the private sector, serving as an officer for a successful investment firm, a data management company, and an electric retail company.
+Born in Stephenville, Texas, Jeb grew up working on his father’s farm near College Station where he learned the value of hard work and later became an Eagle Scout.
+He earned his Bachelor’s degree in economics at Texas A&M University in 1979 and went on to earn his law degree from the University of Texas.
+Jeb spent 10 years in the private sector as an officer in an investment management firm and an electricity retail company.